slz2003/RFCScope-/Errata_filtering/Result_manual/9805-4/packetizer_raw_output.md

 - (E2) States the strict prohibition for new protocols in RFC 9805.
 - (E3) Indicates the administrative change in the RAO registry per RFC 9805.

-**Severity:** Low
-  *Basis:* The issue reflects an evolution in policy rather than a technical inconsistency; the non-normative nature of RFC 9673’s discussion mitigates potential conflicts.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Deontic Expert: Issue-2

 ---